-The seasonal catalogue, announcing the publication date for your book, is distributed digitally and in print while the book is still in production.
-Prior to publication, your book description and cover will be uploaded to commercial websites as well as to the university press website.
-Book reviews for trade books generally appear within a few months of the publication date, while scholarly journals and magazines typically have long lead times from six months to two years after the book has been published.
-Most university presses will continue to market and promote a book for many years after the publication date by having the book available on their website, taking the book to academic conferences at which they exhibit, and ensuring that the book is for sale at online vendors like Amazon and Powell’s, as well as through independent bookstores.
+Book reviews for trade books generally appear within a few months of the publication date, while scholarly journals and magazines typically take longer, with reviews appearing from six months to two years after the book has been published.
+Most university presses will continue to market and promote a book for many years after the publication date by keeping the book available on their website, taking the book to academic conferences at which they exhibit, and ensuring that the book is for sale at online vendors as well as through independent bookstores.

 —AUPresses Faculty Outreach Committee